An old fashioned brick path...

 elaborate on the border plantings.
 This spring

-more is in store as I had planted some Hydrangeas around the foundation and Black-Eyed Susie's to compliment my front door.
-I will be adding some images as soon as the flowering season begins.
+more is in store as I had planted some Hydrangeas around the foundation and Black-Eyed Susans to compliment my yellow front door.

 This was probably the most inspiring part of